 Optimize and Defragment Drive, click optimize

 Whenever you feel like your system is slow.
 Take a look at your system resources and identify programs and services hogging up.
 If they seem suspicious, consider collecting more information about them from google.
 Though somehwat uneasy but it's very advisable nowadays to keep an eye on running applications on your system.

 You can use

-Task Manager to monitor your systems' resources, the process and performance tabs are well organized and can even sort programs based on the resource name and usage.
+Task Manager to monitor your systems' resources, the process and performance tab is well organized with reports and can sort programs based on the resource type and its usage.

-Startup programs or services have a higher impact on your systems's overall performance.
+Startup programs and services have a higher impact on your systems's overall performance.
 Too many of applications in startup may result in delay in desktop interactivity after startup.
-You should check for startup programs and disable the ones that are no needed.
+You should check for startup programs and disable the ones that are not too important.

 Ctrl + Shift + Esc